openethereum/pwasm-std/README.md

 ## no_std

-wasm-std is itself compiled with no_std and expected to be used withing no_std-crates/binaries, since it defines `lang_item` on it's own, which will conflict with standart library.
+pwasm-std is itself compiled with no_std and expected to be used withing no_std-crates/binaries, since it defines `lang_item` on it's own, which will conflict with standart library.